Skip to main content

 Mergers and acquisitions risk for SMEs

-D&O run-off cover will not, however, protect against warranty and indemnity liability the seller may have assumed under the sale agreement as a result of giving the buyer financial recourse for a breach of warranty.
-Warranties in this context are statements of fact about the business and protect the buyer in the event that they suffer financial losses in circumstances covered by a warranty.
+D&O run-off cover will not protect against warranty and indemnity liability that the seller may have assumed under the sale agreement.
+This liability arises from providing the buyer with financial recourse for a breach of warranty.
+Warranties in this context are statements of fact about the business.
+They protect the buyer if they suffer financial losses in circumstances covered by a warranty.

 Warranty & indemnity (W&I) insurance covers unknown and unforeseen financial losses arising from a breach of a warranty given by the seller to the buyer in the sale agreement.
 It can help facilitate a clean exit for a seller and enable sale proceeds to be used immediately as the risk has been transferred to a W&I insurance policy.